 • Appointment confirmation with department and doctor name

-• Latest reports, discharge notes, and medication list
+• Latest reports, discharge notes, and medication list (paper or digital)

 • Imaging reports and files if relevant